From his forthcoming album “Trill OG”

 Damn Joe, who missed this?
 Hopefully he’s done with touring bullshit clubs in Europe.

 This was send out by DJ Premier today as the final version aka mastered version aka album version.
 Tweaked by Premo himself.
-Watch out for her upcoming LP “Open Bars” executive produced by DJ Premier.
+Watch out for her upcoming LP “Open Bars” executive short term loans produced by DJ Premier.